adrianocastro189/stormwind-library/documentation/docs/library-structure/import.md

 title: Import
 ---

-When a new version of the library is [built](build), it's time to import it in the addon:
+When a new version of the library is [built](build), it can be downloaded and updated in an addon.
+The following steps describe how to import it for the first time.
+When updating, focus on steps **2** and **4**, by replacing the existing library file and the instantiation table name.

 1. Create a `lib` directory in the addon root folder, so `lib` is at the same level as the addon `.toc` files